 Your standard operating procedures will align staff on appropriate actions to take.
 Note that you should establish best practices in each area of the revenue cycle and include those in your SOP.
 Learn about best practices in the section “How to get the Best ROI With RCM.”

-Training your staff should be ongoing and touch multiple areas.
+Training your staff should be ongoing and touch multiple areas in order to reap the benefits of revenue cycle management in healthcare.
 The front desk is responsible for handling most of the revenue cycle, and they need to understand how to identify and avoid common mistakes, as well as feel comfortable asking patients for payment.
 In addition, your providers need to be trained in accurate coding — something that has been a challenge since COVID-19.

 While some smaller clinics can manage urgent care billing on their own, some find it more cost-effective to place billing management in the hands of a billing company with expertise in healthcare versus adding a designated billing specialist to the team.
 At a certain growth point, using a reputable medical billing company will simply be the easiest and most profitable way to manage your actual billing.
 If you have a trusted revenue cycle management partner, chances are good they can provide that service as well.